Skip to content

 Why This Happens

 v-model is syntactic sugar that expands to a prop + event binding.
-The event name and prop name changed between Vue 2 and Vue 3:
+The critical detail that catches developers is that the prop name and event name changed between Vue 2 and Vue 3.
+Code that works in one version silently fails in the other, often without a clear error — just a one-way binding instead of two-way.

 <MyInput v-model="username" />